MicrosoftDocs/microsoft-community-training/community-training/frequently-asked-questions/analytics-reporting.md

 Please use [this link](https://www.nextofwindows.com/how-to-display-csv-files-with-unicode-utf-8-encoding-in-excel) for details and also the steps to change the settings.

-### How to view and export users from Microsoft Community Training platform?
+### How to view and export users from Community Training platform?

 You can view and export all users on the portal from the administrator view, click on the user's tab, and select all users.
 By clicking on the download list, you will be able to export all the users on the portal.
 Refer below the image for clarity: